-Lee’s work has been discussed in The New York Times, Time Out New York, ArtNet Magazine, Boston Globe, Harper’s Bazaar Seoul, and World Journal.
-Her work has been supported by the Asian Cultural Council in New York, Lower Manhattan Cultural Council, the Elizabeth Foundation in New York, the Mellon Foundation, and recently NJSCA / Mid Atlantic Arts Foundation.
-Residencies include the Brooklyn Botanic Garden, Seoul Museum of Art, the American Academy in Rome, Chinese-European Art Center, National Museum of Contemporary Art in South Korea, Vermont Studio Center, and Aljira Center for Contemporary Art in Newark.
+Her work has been discussed in The New York Times, Time Out New York, ArtNet Magazine, Boston Globe, Harper’s Bazaar Seoul, and World Journal.
+Lee's work has been supported by the Asian Cultural Council, Lower Manhattan Cultural Council, and the Elizabeth Foundation, the Mellon Foundation, and recently NJSCA / Mid Atlantic Arts Foundation.
+Residencies include Seoul Museum of Art, the American Academy in Rome, National Museum of Contemporary Art in South Korea, Chinese-European Art Center, Residency Unlimited in Brooklyn, Brooklyn Botanic Garden, and Vermont Studio Center.

 Artwork | Artist Talk at The Phillips Museum

 MFA, Hunter College, The City University of New York (Sculpture / Combined Media)

 BFA, Cornell University, School of Architecture, Art, and Planning (Sculpture / Photography)